-Google now sells four Google Home devices, with some great deals available right now for Black Friday.
-If you've just bought or received one, or have just factory reset Google Home, here's how to get it set up within minutes.
+Google now sells a whole range of Google Home (recently rebranded Google Nest) devices.
+If you've just bought or received a Google Home, Home Mini, Home Max, or Nest Mini, here's how to get it set up within minutes.

-1. Unpack the Google Home and plug it in.
+1. Unpack the Google speaker and plug it in.
 It will take a few seconds to start up.

 5. The app will automatically search for your device, so select it when it appears in the list.
 When the two are successfully connected you’ll hear a sound.
 When you hear this click ‘I heard it’.
 If you don’t hear the sound click ‘Try again’.

 6. The app will ask you to specify in which room of the house your device will be kept.
 This is of importance if you later decide to buy additional Google Home units and want to configure a multi-room setup.
 Select a room and tap Continue.